 - Also, we mentioned our old apartments in New York City.
 You can actually take video tours of both of them in these old posts: here’s Sherry’s Village apartment and my Upper West Side apartment.
 It cracks me up that Sherry filmed those way before we were ever bloggers.

 - And I know you guys are dying to see examples of a “Pittsburgh Potty.”
 This news article has lots more (along with more info) if you’re curious about this unusual phenomenon.

 - Here’s is an example I found of a Japenese “Onsen” which looks right up Sherry’s alley.
 It also led her down the rabbit hole of Japenese Soaking Tubs.
-Spoiler alert: now she wants one for our master bath when we tackle that renovation.
+Spoiler alert: now she wants one for our bathroom when we tackle that renovation.

 - We also talked about warmer climates and their decorative metal grates on doors that allow for breezes to come in.
 Below are some that we spotted during our anniversary trip to Puerto Rico two years ago.